Blade-angle optimization for harnessing wind power

-The system is controlled and monitored by a Siemens PLC for motion control, mounted inside the electrical enclosure.
-An HMI touch screen allows communication with the PLC.
+The system is controlled and monitored using a Siemens PLC for motion control, located inside the electrical enclosure; a HMI touch screen allows communication with the PLC.

 - Fully-operational, single-blade positioning systems

-- Blade movement actuated by a servo motor and a gearbox
+- Blade movement actuated by a hydraulic cylinder

 - Industrial components: electrical panel with servo motion controller, programmable logic controller (PLC), contactors, breakers, and uninterruptible power supply (UPS)